aicenter/simod/README.md

      LD_LIBRARY_PATH="/path/to/gurobi/lib"
      ```

-     Windows:
+     Windows: *rather use control panel*

      ```
-     PATH="/path/to/gurobi/lib"
+     IDE: Path=<path/to/gurobi/lib>
+     CMD: Path=%Path%;<path/to/gurobi/lib>
      ```

-   - error **ProjectionException:** *Latitude 90°00 N is too close to a pole)* is caused by mistake in generated maps.
+   - Error **ProjectionException:** *Latitude 90°00 N is too close to a pole)* is caused by mistake in generated maps.
 Try  rerunning process from *Prepare map* section.
 Also, double check your srid.